Framework: GHSCI (Lancet 2022), WHO HEAT, DEFRA/EPA

 Kolkata Metropolitan Region

-Transit stop density of 1.1 stops/km², compounded by only 35 km of dedicated cycle infrastructure
+Transit stop density of 1.1 stops/km², compounded by bus fleet of only 20 per lakh population

 Recommendation